Hansford County License Hearing Guide

 After Criminal Case Concludes

-• SR-22 Insurance Requirement: You may be required to maintain SR-22 insurance for a period of time, typically two to three years.
-SR-22 insurance is a certificate of financial responsibility that proves you have liability insurance coverage.
+• SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility proving that you have liability insurance.
+This requirement typically lasts for a period of two to three years.

-• Classes/Programs That Must Be Completed: Depending on the outcome of your criminal case, you may be required to complete a DUI education program or other court-ordered requirements before your license can be reinstated.
+• Classes/Programs That Must Be Completed: You may be required to complete a DUI education program or other court-ordered classes before your license can be reinstated.

 Special Programs

-• Ignition Interlock Device (IID) Program: Texas has a mandatory IID program for certain DUI offenders.
-If you are required to install an IID, you must have it installed and maintained in your vehicle for a specified period.
+• Ignition Interlock Device Program: If required to install an IID, you must use a DPS-approved provider.